 Key differences between pest control devices, pesticide products and certain combinations can be summarized as follows:

 Top of Page

 Note: Pesticide application equipment that is sold separately from the pesticide itself is not a device or a pesticide.
-For example, a sprayer for a lawn herbicide that is sold separately from the herbicide is considered to be application equipment, which we do not regulate.
+For example, a sprayer for a lawn herbicide that is sold separately from the herbicide is considered to be application equipment, which EPA does not regulate.